 When finished resin casting with your mold, wash it with warm water and mild soap.

 Good silicone mold care means not using use solvents to clean your mold and not running it through the dishwasher.
 In fact, don’t ever put epoxy in your dishwasher.
 Not only will it ruin your dishwasher, but it might also ruin your marriage.
-(Name withheld to protect the poor husband you will NEVER make that mistake again.)
+(Name withheld to protect the poor husband that will NEVER make that mistake again.)

 Make sure your molds are completely dry before storing them.